 Since the eigenvalues displayed in traditional scree plots correspond to amounts of variance accounted for, they produce the same kind of distortion when they are used to assess the relative importance of different factors/components.
-For example, the first component displayed in Figure 1 (a) accounts for about three times more variance than the second component (specifically, 40 % vs. 13 %), and visually dominates the scree plot.
+For example, the first component displayed in Figure 1a accounts for about three times more variance than the second component (specifically, 40% vs. 13%), and visually dominates the scree plot.
 But in the original units of the variables, the first component explains only about 1.7 times as much as the second component ($\sqrt{3} \approx 1.73$).
-The third component is only one eight as important as the first with respect to the variance (5 % vs. 40 %), but about one third as important with respect to the original variables ($\sqrt{1/8} \approx 0.35$).
+The third component is only one eight as important as the first with respect to the variance (5% vs. 40%), but about one third as important with respect to the original variables ($\sqrt{1/8} \approx 0.35$).
 Of course, all these comparisons are more meaningful when the variables included in the analysis are on the same scale (e.g., standardized to unit variance).

 In addition to inflating the importance of the larger factors/components, traditional scree plots tend to flatten and compress the visual representation of the smaller ones.
-In Figure 1 (a), one struggles to make distinctions and comparisons beyond the first few components; similarly, it is difficult to see what is going on in the region where the PCA solution (solid black line) intersects the result of parallel analysis (dashed red line).
+In Fig. 1a, one struggles to make distinctions and comparisons beyond the first few components; similarly, it is difficult to see what is going on in the region where the real PCA solution (solid grey line) intersects the result of parallel analysis (dashed red line).

 These limitations of the traditional scree plot have a simple solution: by replacing the eigenvalues with their square roots, one obtains what I will call a square-root scree plot.
 The square roots of the eigenvalues track the contribution of the factors/components in the original units of the variables, and offer a balanced visualization of relative importance.
-Figure 1 (b) shows the square-root scree plot for the same analysis of Figure 1 (a).
-The new plot does not exaggerate the importance of the larger components, facilitates comparisons between the smaller ones, and displays the results of the parallel analysis in a clear and legible way.1 While the square-root scree plot is a straightforward, easily computed variant of the traditional scree plot, to my knowledge it has not been employed before in the context of EFA and PCA.2 The square-root scree plot represents a useful addition
+Figure 1b shows the square-root scree plot for the same analysis of Figure 1a.
+The new plot does not exaggerate the importance of the larger components, facilitates comparisons between the smaller ones, and displays the results of the parallel analysis in a clear and legible way.
+While the square-root scree plot is a straightforward, easily computed variant of the traditional scree plot, to my knowledge it has not been employed before in the context of EFA and PCA.2 The square-root scree plot represents a useful addition to the toolkit of these techniques and may be preferable as a default option, unless researchers have substantive reasons to be specifically interested in the variance accounted for by the factors/components.

-1 Note that the classic Kaiser-Guttman criterion (eigenvalues > 1) is displayed in exactly the same way in traditional and square-root scree plots, because $\sqrt{1} = 1$.
+1 Note that the classic Kaiser-Guttman criterion (eigenvalues > 1) is displayed in exactly the same way in traditional and square-root scree plots, because $\sqrt{1}=1$.
 This criterion has limitations that make it less than ideal, but is still very popular in practice.
-Moreover, parallel analysis of PCA tends to converge with the Kaiser-Guttman criterion as sample size increases (Revelle, 2022).
-A possible variant of the square-root scree plot would display the square roots of the normalized eigenvalues (i.e., eigenvalues divided by their sum, corresponding to variance proportions).
-Doing so would increase the intuitive correspondence with correlation coefficients, but lose other desirable properties (e.g., the invariance of $\sqrt{1} = 1$).